statamic/docs/content/collections/docs/graphql.md

 If Statamic detects that you've published the package's config file (located at `config/graphql.php`), it will assume you're trying to use it manually and will avoid doing the automatic setup steps mentioned above.

-If you'd like to use Statamic's GraphQL schema in within the config file (maybe you want a different default, and want Statamic's one at `/graphql/statamic`) you can use the `DefaultSchema` class.
+If you'd like to use Statamic's GraphQL schema within the config file (maybe you want a different default, and want Statamic's one at `/graphql/statamic`) you can use the `DefaultSchema` class.

 ```php